dnschneid/crouton/README.md

 ### A new version of crouton came out, and you want to update your chroot
   1. Download the new `crouton`.
   2. Open a shell and run `sudo sh -e ~/Downloads/crouton -t xfce -u`
+  3. You can use this with -e to encrypt a non-encrypted chroot, but make sure you don't interrupt the operation.

 ### You're crazy and want to play with all of the features of crouton
   1. Download the source snapshot tarball to your Chromium OS device.